SauceBoss1/CSE101/pa3/README.md

 - Graph.c
   - A C file that contains all the definitions and implementations of the Graph ADT.
 - GraphTest.c
-  - A C file that contains the main testing harness of the Graph ADT
+  - A C file that contains the main testing harness of the Graph ADT.
 - FindComponents.c
   - A C file that contains the main() function of the program.
 This will be where the user inputs a file and receives the output file.
 - Makefile